Errors thrown by actions

 }

-above includes the original error as a cause, so no information is lost.
+Here, LogoutError keeps the original error as its cause, so no information is lost.

 Showing a dialog to the user

-Consider an action that tries to convert a String into a number using the parse()
+Suppose an action tries to convert a string into a number using parse().

 class ConvertAction extends AppAction {